jfpettit/old_jfpettit.github.io_old/_posts/2019-10-27-initial-blog-post.md

 tags: blog-news
 ---

+**I recently migrated my blog from the Svbtle platform onto GitHub pages.
+This post briefly talks about that experience and why I moved away from Svbtle.**

 Until recently, I've been using [Svbtle](https://svbtle.com) to host my blog.
 Overall, I really like Svbtle and have enjoyed using their service.
 However, it is lacking [LaTeX](https://www.latex-project.org/) support.
 Since I want to blog about machine learning, probability, and math, it's important to me to be able to use LaTeX.

 LaTeX is a mathematical typesetting language, meaning that it can be used to write math equations like this one: